Beloved NJ Starbucks Manager Dies Suddenly, 34

 Stephanie Campfield died suddenly on Sept.
 16 at the age of 34, loved ones announced on GoFundMe.
 Her cause of death was not provided.

-Since its grand opening in late 2017, the mother of three managed Trenton's only Starbucks, and she was remembered on the fundraiser as an important part of the city.
+Since its grand opening in late 2017, the mother of three managed Trenton's only Starbucks, and she was remembered on the fundraiser as an integral part of the city.

 She is survived by her husband Ashshakir Campfield and daughters Briana, 19, Kamra, 4, and Karis, 3.